DasJott/alexa-sdk-go/README.md

 	Sends a progress to Alexa to be rendered.
 You can use ssml.<br>
 	This method returns immediately as the request runs parallel to the subsequent code.<br>

+## __Voice__
+For most languages different voices are provided for temporary usage.<br>
+- call the function `dialog.SetVoice("Joey")` to set up the according voice for all output.
+- use the function `dialog.Voice("Kimberly", "Hey, I'm feeling fine.")` for any particular string.

+The according ssml tags are added automaticly.

 ## __Localization__
 As you could already notice, localization is rather easy with this SDK.
 It always automaticly chooses the current language and returns the translation.<br>
 There are three different functions provided: